FlowFuse/website/src/blog/2024/04/displaying-logged-in-users-on-dashboard.md

 ---
 title: Displaying logged in user on Node-RED Dashboard 2.0
 subtitle: Step-by-Step Beginner's Guide to Displaying logged in User on Node-RED Dashboard 2.0
-description: Learn how to secure your Dashboard, install, and configure the Multi-user addon, and display logged-in users on Node-RED Dashboard 2.0.
-Additionally, delve deeper into understanding how the Multi-user addon functions.
+description: Learn how to secure your Dashboard, install, and configure the FlowFuse Multi-user addon, and display logged-in users on Node-RED Dashboard 2.0.
+Additionally, delve deeper into understanding how the FlowFuse Multi-user addon functions.
 date: 2024-04-02
 authors: ["sumit-shinde"]
 image: